 A claim filed by the CLPOA against the EVMWD alleging that the EVMWD has overcharged the CLPOA by approximately $6,000,000.00 since 2010 has been rejected by the EVMWD.

 On or about April 13, 2015, the CLPOA made the delinquent payment that was the subject of the default declared by the EVMWD, referenced in item B(1) above.
 (See attached “Press Release, dated April 27, 2015.”)

+On April 29, 2015, Counsel for the EVMWD returned the CLPOA’s check identified in item D along with an explanation letter.
+See attached “Letter from EVMWD Counsel, dated April 29, 2015,” prepared by Counsel for EVMWD.

 The dispute noted above appears to be a complex legal matter.
 Neither the Broker(s), Agent(s), nor the Southwest Riverside County Association of REALTORS ® makes any representation, or offers any opinion, or offers any other statement of law or fact as to the possible or probable outcome or effect of pending lawsuits or claims, or as to the merits of any of the included allegations.

 State law prohibits non-attorneys from providing legal analysis, opinion or advice.
-Be advised that the parties to a real estate transaction should engage in their own due diligence, which may include seeking the advice of independent legal counsel, particularly regarding items A-D above.
+Be advised that the parties to a real estate transaction should engage in their own due diligence, which may include seeking the advice of independent legal counsel, particularly regarding items A-E above.